+- 52. In addition to highly credit rated banks and building societies the authority may also place deposits with:-

+- AAA rated Money Market funds,

+- Collective Investment Schemes

+- Local authorities.

-- 49. In addition to highly credit rated banks and building societies the authority may also invest in AAA rated Money Market funds, Collective Investment Schemes (including LAMIT property fund) and deposits with local authorities. - 50.
-Given the ongoing turmoil in the banking sector it is proposed that any further changes required to the Annual Treasury Management Strategy & Annual Investment Strategy continues to be delegated to the Chief Finance Officer in consultation with the Leader of the Council and Cabinet Member for Finance.
+- 53. Given the ongoing turmoil in the banking sector it is proposed that any further changes required to the Annual Treasury Management Strategy & Annual Investment Strategy continues to be delegated to the Chief Finance Officer in consultation with the Leader of the Council and Cabinet Member for Finance.